evomimic/holo-health/hsd/healthcare-service-delivery-hApp.md

 `isActive`: simple indicator of whether the _agreement_ is currently active.

 `policies`: [string] -- in the PoC, a simple array of textual policies.
-These could evolve (after the PoC) to include a diverse array of _**pluggable governance**_ policies (e.g., cancellation policies, governance policies specifying how decisions regarding the agreement are made and disputes handled, non-disclosure agreements, upgrade policies, backward compatibility policies, etc.), some of which may be computationally enforceable policies (e.g., _smart contracts_).
+These could evolve (after the PoC) to include a diverse array of _**pluggable governance**_ policies (e.g., governing cancellation, dispute resolution, decision authorities, non-disclosure and confidentiality, upgrades, backward compatibility, etc.), some of which may be computationally enforceable policies (i.e.,, _smart contracts_).

 Holochain's _validating DHT_ ensures that Agreements_ are:
    * _**Non-repudiable**_ -- neither party can claim they didn't enter into the _agreement_.
 The terms were baked into the _offer_ digitally signed by the _healthcare provider_.
 The _consumer's_ acceptance of those terms was digitally signed by the _consumer_ (and the body of the signed _agreement_ includes the hash of the _offer_).